-- a) The location, design and construction of utility services shall satisfy requirements of the relevant servicing authority and Council. - b) Adequate provision shall be made available for all essential services (i.e water, sewerage, electricity, gas, telephone, internet and stormwater drainage).

-Low Density Residential Development c) All site services shall be placed underground.

-d) All communication dishes, antennae and the like shall be located to minimise visual prominence.
+- a) The location, design and construction of utility services shall satisfy requirements of the relevant servicing authority and Council. - Adequate provision shall be made available for all essential services (i.e water, sewerage, electricity, gas, telephone, internet and stormwater drainage). - c) All site services shall be placed underground. - d) All communication dishes, antennae and the like shall be located to minimise visual prominence.